 Start your morning off right with this hearty and delicious Caramel Apple Baked Oatmeal recipe.
 It’s filled with apple chunks and caramel-the perfect fall breakfast!

 Is there a better season for food than fall?
 After all the summer salads and frozen desserts, I’m ready for the warm flavors of autumn.
 Bring on the cinnamon, caramel, apple, pumpkin and ginger!
 This Caramel Apple Baked Oatmeal is a perfect fall breakfast.
-This post was sponsored by Crisco® Coconut Oil as part of an Influencer Activation for Influence Central and all opinions expressed in my post are my own.

 - 2 1/4 cups rolled oats (old fashioned)